Acting Diploma Course (ATCL)

 26th, 27th, 28th, 29th or 30th May 2020

-The Equity Visit and Acting Business Day with Agents is likely to be on:
+The Equity Visit and Acting Business Day with Agents is likely to be in June/July.

 Your Observation Theatre Day can be any time during the academic year and depends on the Theatre Company and touring dates.
 In the past, students have been involved with Ludens Ensemble (Traverse Theatre), Platform Company (Traverse Theatre), apart of the Chrysalis Festival (Traverse Theatre) and in house working with our elite Actors and Directors at Acting Out.